After my last entry, I returned to Portland (well, technically Hillsboro, which is where my apartment is) to get ready for my trip around America,

 Above right: Back at the house that evening, Doti colored Easter eggs.
 Hey Doti, they're all the same color!

-Above: Doti moved up to Bellingham a few years ago to help my dad, shortly after my mom died.
-They make a great team.
+Left: Doti moved up to Bellingham a few years ago to help my dad, shortly after

 April 30, 2001 (Bellingham, Washington)